ProjectDVN/Example/README.md

 This is the source code and Windows x64 build for an application example of DVN.

-You may use the Windows x64 build directly to make your game.
+You may use the Windows x64 build directly to make your game without compiling and building the application.

+This can help up speed the development process.
+Just note that you will only be able to develop it for x64 on Windows then.

+However you can later build the application to appropriate platforms.

 ### Building